Incapamentum/incapamentum.github.io/content/hobbies/reading.md

 As such, this will be a living reading list: I'll keep adding to it and possibly reorder, but won't necessarily delete any books unless they (or the author) turn out to be irrevocably unredeemable due to their actions, thoughts, or beliefs.

+## Books I am Currently Reading

+- _Tomorrow, and Tomorrow, and Tomorrow_ by Gabrielle Zevin

 ## Books I've Read

 - _Eragon_ by Christopher Paolini